Hurence/logisland/logisland-documentation/user/components/common-processors.rst

 FilterRecords
 -------------
-Keep only records based on a given field value
+Keep only records based on a given field value or/and based on custom methods returning a boolean (or something that can be casted into a boolean).

 Module
 ______
-com.hurence.logisland:logisland-processor-common:1.1.2
+com.hurence.logisland:logisland-processor-common:1.2.0

 Class
 _____